 To go back to the American Airlines vs. Starwood credit card example: If my husband were to spend $20,000 on his credit card in a given year, the Starwood credit card would yield him 25,000 AA miles, while the American Airlines Visa will yield him 20,000 AA miles.
 Additionally, if his travel plans change and he prefers (more so if I prefer) to instead use his points at a Starwood hotel or on another airline, that can be done easily.
 With earning points solely on AA there is no flexibility and the miles must be redeemed on AA or a AA partner airline.

 I know what the comments on this post are going to be – the Starwood credit card sign up bonus is not nearly as good as some of the airline specific credit cards and that is where one can obtain the most number of points/miles.
 And you are correct.
-The SPG Amex credit card is currently only offering 25,000 points (but with the transfer bonus it is equivalent to 30,000 miles).
-Some other credit cards are offering 50,000 (check this page for other travel credit card offers), but as mentioned, do not allow the flexibility.
-The highest Starwood American Express bonus I have ever seen is 30,000 bonus points and that is offered about 2 times a year, if that.
+The highest Starwood American Express bonus I have ever seen is 35,000 bonus points and that is offered about 1 time a year, if that.
 So like every airline and hotel program, there are always pros and cons.
 If you already have your airline specific credit card and are not eligible to earn the new application bonus again, this is another way to maximize those bonus points and great for your everyday spend!